2016-12-01 - EITEST RIG-E FROM 70.39.115[.]202 SENDS EMOTET (GEODO)

 BACKGROUND ON RIG EXPLOIT KIT:

-- I'm currently tracking 3 versions of Rig Exploit Kit (EK) as classified in an October 2016 blog post by Kafeine.
+- I'm currently tracking 3 versions of Rig EK as classified in an October 2016 blog post by Kafeine.

-- Rig-E: a variant with old URL patterns, now with with RC4 encryption for the payload.
+- Rig-E: a variant with old Rig EK URL patterns & RC4 payload encryption.
 Also known as Empire Pack.
-I often see Rig-E used by the pseudoDarkleech campaign.
+I often see Rig-E used by the EITest campaign.

-- Rig standard: uses new URL patterns introduced by Rig-V, but old obfuscation (ASCII string to XOR the payload binary) The EITest campaign formerly used Rig standard to send CryptFile2 (CryptoMix) ransomware before switching to Rig-V for that purpose.
+- Rig standard: uses new URL patterns introduced by Rig-V, but old obfuscation (ASCII string to XOR the payload binary).
+I haven't seen this one in a while.

 BACKGROUND ON THE EITEST CAMPAIGN: